NYPL/hold-request-result-consumer/README.md

 There is a sample edd request in the `events` folder.
 This edd request has already been processed, so it won't result in an email send.
 To get a successful email send, you must send a new event through the HoldRequestService (otherwise the HoldRequestResultConsumer won't be able to find the hold).
 See the GitHub repo for the HoldRequestService (https://github.com/NYPL/hold-request-service) for more information on how the different components of the hold request architecture relate.

+The HoldRequestResult stream can also receive events from the RecapHoldRequestConsumer.
+In this case HoldRequestResultConsumer will send an email as well as a PATCH request to the HoldRequestService.
+For more information on recap events, see the GitHub repo for the RecapHoldRequestService https://github.com/NYPL/recap-hold-request-service.

 ## Deployment